Install on Kubernetes

 Prerequisites

-• The Kubernetes cluster has helm 3 with version at least 3.6.0 installed
+The Kubernetes cluster must have Helm 3 installed, with a version of 3.6.0 or higher

-• Image registry for storing and managing container image
+Image registry for storing and managing container images

 Preparation